braddoeswebdev/summer-workshops/source/ruby/07-writing-methods.html.md

 false
 ~~~~

 That was a pretty long program, with lots of repetition.
 (All of the sections of code around the questions about Mexican food were identical, and the bed-wetting question was only slightly different.)
-Repetition is a bad thing.
+As we learned in the last section, repetition is a bad thing.
 Still, we can't make it into a big loop or iterator, because sometimes we have things we want to do between questions.
 In situations like these, it's best to write a method.
-Here's how:
+The `def` keyword is used to start a new method.
+Here's how to use it:

 ~~~~ ruby
 def sayMoo